openshift/training/beta-2-setup.md

 * with the id `demo`
 * with a display name
 * with a description
-* with an administrative user `joe` who can login with any password
+* with an administrative user `joe` who can login with the password defined by htpasswd

 Future use of command line statements will have to reference this project in order for things to land in the right place.